nitad54448/yappari-5-1/README.md

 __YAPPARI__ stands for Yet Another Program for Analysis and Research in Impedance, it can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200

 This document applies to version 5.1.70 or after.
 For prior releases see this [Documentation](https://github.com/nitad54448/yappari-5-1/blob/main/Documentation_release_5.1.69.md).
+Some equations and definitions can be foound [here](https://github.com/nitad54448/yappari-5-1/blob/main/theory.md).

 <details>
   <summary>About this program</summary>